Event: Open House

 A Film Screening of Soundtrack to a Coup d’Etat and Presentation on G.A.S.
 Foundation

-The evening will conclude with a screening of Soundtrack to a Coup d’Etat, a 2024 documentary written and directed by Belgian multimedia artist, filmmaker and curator Johan Grimonprez.
-Revisiting the Cold War episode surrounding the assassination of Congolese leader Patrice Lumumba, the film traces how musicians Abbey Lincoln and Max Roach crashed the UN Security Council in protest.
-The documentary also features excerpts from My Country, Africa by Andrée Blouin (narrated by Marie Daulne aka Zap Mama), Congo Inc. by In Koli Jean Bofane, To Katanga and Back by Conor Cruise O’Brien (narrated by Patrick Cruise O’Brien), and audio memoirs by Nikita Khrushchev.
+The evening concluded with a screening of Soundtrack to a Coup d’État (2024), a documentary by Belgian multimedia artist, filmmaker, and curator Johan Grimonprez.
+Revisiting the Cold War episode surrounding the assassination of Congolese leader Patrice Lumumba, the film traces how musicians Abbey Lincoln and Max Roach disrupted the UN Security Council in protest.
+The documentary also weaves in excerpts from My Country, Africa by Andrée Blouin (narrated by Marie Daulne aka Zap Mama), Congo Inc. by In Koli Jean Bofane, To Katanga and Back by Conor Cruise O’Brien (narrated by Patrick Cruise O’Brien), as well as the audio memoirs of Nikita Khrushchev.

 Event Details